 This picture is just to give you an idea of the size of the dough used for one tortilla.
 This is an extra large egg.

 This is your typical tortilla press, there are some wooden presses too.

 4. Press the small ball of dough firmly with your fingers to form a patty between the pieces of plastic.

 You do not have to have a tortilla press to make your tortillas, you could use a heavy skillet or a heavy dish instead and press them.

-Open the tortilla press or remove the heavy dish if using to press the tortillas, peel the top plastic off.
-If the press tortilla has an uneven edge, then the dough is too dry and you will need to add a little water and mix the well.
+5. Open the tortilla press or remove the heavy dish if using to press the tortillas, peel the top plastic off.
+If the tortilla press has an uneven edge, then the dough is too dry and you will need to add a little water and mix the well.

 Somehow when using the tortilla press my tortillas come out very thin.
 Some people in the South of Mexico eat thicker tortillas and some grandmas still make them by hand.

-Lift the plastic with the pressed tortilla, place the dough in your hand closer to your fingers and carefully peel the plastic off the dough.
-If the dough doesn’t come out so easily then the dough could be a little to wet.
-Add some more masa harina to the dough mix again until it becomes easy to handle.
+6. Lift the plastic with the pressed tortilla, place the dough in your hand closer to your fingers and carefully peel the plastic off the dough.
+If the dough doesn’t come out so easily then the dough could be a little too wet.
+Add some more masa-harina to the dough mix again until it becomes easy to handle.

-Turn over again and cook for another 15 seconds.
+8. Turn over again and cook for another 15 seconds.
 The cooking time is about 2 minute’s total.
 Cook until the tortilla begins to puff.
 Tap lightly with your fingertips to allow even puffing.
 Wrap with a napkin or clean towel, and serve.
-Enjoy!!
-Pin It

 Did you like the recipe?
 Please let me know in the comments section, do you have questions, or share the link with your friends.
 I hope you have an incredible time cooking!
 Provecho!